radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/alert-management-overview.md

 ## Next steps

-You should now have an understanding of the steps to create and manage alerts to help monitor your environments in Env Ops Center.
+You should now have an understanding of the steps to create and manage alerts to help monitor your environments in Environment Operations Center.
 To learn more about managing communication channels see the [manage integrations](../integrations/manage-integrations.md) guide.